 Nearly one in five Connecticut residents has an Irish ancestor, due in part to the many Irish who emigrated here through the port of Boston and New York in the 19thcentury.
 Today, there are celebrations and festivals around the state, especially in March, when you’ll find many St. Patrick’s Day parades and events.
-In June, check out the Connecticut Irish Festival at the North Haven Fairgrounds, or plan to attend the two-day Milford Irish Festival, held every September!
+In June, check out the annual Connecticut Irish Festival at the North Haven Fairgrounds, or plan to attend the two-day Milford Irish Festival, held every September!

 Find great Irish food year round at these traditional Irish pubs around Connecticut.